John Fannin email@example.com

 Matt Hightower email@example.com

-Matt is proud member of the creative team at Fannin Musical Productions.
+Matt is a proud member of the creative team at Fannin Musical Productions.
 Through FMP, Matt’s compositions and arrangements have been performed by high school bands across the United States.
-Matt was a member of the 2007 Cavaliers Drum and Bugle corps and has been a guest brass instructor at many high schools in the United States.
-Many of the bands Dr. Hightower has composed and arranged for have achieved high acclaim on the respective state, regional, and national level.
+Matt is in high demand as a clinician, often working with high school and college bands as was a brass staff member of the 2019 Santa Clara Vanguard Drum & Bugle Corps.
+Many of the bands Dr. Hightower has composed and arranged for have achieved high acclaim on the respective state, regional, and national levels.

-Matt resides in Kingsville, TX with his wife Samantha and their clowder of cats.
+Matt resides in Lexington, KY with his wife and daughter.

 Josh Powell firstname.lastname@example.org